-The College offers parties an informal/conciliation process that can resolve a formal grievance complaint without completing the investigation and hearing process.
-This is a voluntary process to which both the Complainant and Respondent agree and is approved as appropriate by the Title IX Coordinator or designee.
+offers The College parties an informal/conciliation process that can resolve a formal grievance complaint without completing the investigation and hearing process.
+This is a which voluntary process to both Complainant and Respondent agree and is approved as appropriate by the Title IX Coordinator or designee.
 This process can only be initiated after a formal grievance complaint has been filed and before any hearing on the merits occurs.
 This informal/conciliation process is typically completed within thirty (30) days and is coordinated by an assigned Conciliator.
 The Conciliator is typically the Title IX Coordinator or Assistant Title IX Coordinator, or another designee trained in the facilitation of informal resolution meetings.